-The Liveable Yarra: better planning for people and places project provided an opportunity to for Council to have an in-depth conversation with our community about how Yarra can adapt to the challenges and opportunities brought about by growth and change in our city.
+The Liveable Yarra: better planning for people and places project provided an opportunity for us to have an in-depth conversation with our community about how Yarra can adapt to the challenges and opportunities brought about by growth and change in our city.

-In 2015 Council undertook a new community engagement approach to this project to ensure participation from all sections of our diverse community.
-The consultation consisted of a number of elements including a People's Panel, Advisory Committees, and Targeted Community Workshops.
+In 2015, we undertook a new community engagement approach to this project to ensure participation from all sections of our diverse community.
+The consultation consisted of a number of elements including a People's Panel, Advisory Committees, and targeted community workshops.

 The people’s panel, which took place in August and September 2015, was an exciting first for Council, playing a critical role in ensuring we understand the views of people who live, work, and visit and invest locally.

 The panel was made up of 60 people from a range of demographics, representing the diversity of views and experiences in Yarra.
 Council engaged Capire Consulting Group to assist with the recruitment process and the panel workshops.